 Do not register for classes at UW-Eau Claire for the semester you will be abroad.

 The semester before your program departs, the Center for International Education (CIE) staff will work with the Registration Office to enroll you in the University of Winchester program under a temporary course number for 12 credits.
 The courses are as follows:

-Fall/Academic Year: INTX 337

-Spring: INTA 339
+Fall: INTX 337 Spring: INTA 339

 This temporary registration for 12 credits will appear on your registration/billing statements.
 You do not need to complete any other registration at UW-Eau Claire.

-Once your transcript from University of Winchester arrives, your Winchester classes, credits, and grades will be posted on your UW-Eau Claire transcript.
-The INTX 337 or INTA 339 registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
-However, the INTX/INTA credit units will be removed and the INTX/INTA course will not be graded.
+Once your Winchester transcript arrives, your classes, credits, and grades will be posted on your UW-Eau Claire transcript.
+The INTX 337 or INTA 339 registration code will remain on your transcript so that the university can maintain historical records on study abroad.
+However, the INTX/INTA credit units will be removed, and the INTX/INTA course will not be graded.